24 Cities Near Orlando to Live in 2026

 Altamonte Springs officially became an incorporated town in 1921 and was later recognized as a city in 1967.
 The area took its name from the Altamonte Land, Hotel, and Navigation Company.

-Reasonable rent prices and proximity to downtown Orlando make Altamonte Springs a popular place to live, work, and play.
+Relatively moderate rent prices and proximity to downtown Orlando make Altamonte Springs a popular place to live, work, and play.
 Locals enjoy Crane Roost Park, the Altamonte Mall, and Congo River Golf.
-In addition, Lake Lotus Park features 150 acres and 120 acres of woods and wetlands, respectively.
+In addition, Lake Lotus Park features 150 acres along with a large stretch of woods and wetlands..
 The median age in Altamonte Springs is 36.7 years old, with a strong representation of 25- to 44-year-olds.

 Look for modern apartment complexes and older mid-rises along Interstate 4 for quick access to Orlando.
 Lakes, ponds, and wetlands dot the landscape, making Altamonte Springs one of the nice places to live in Florida if you’re looking for apartments with waterside views.